Advanced Salumi Course Tuscany

 Session 6: Do it yourself (sausages, salami, cotechino) and visit maturing cellars

 Lunch at Venturo

 Session 8: Q&A and review with Erica

-Transfer and free morning in Lucca
+Transfer and free afternoon in Lucca

 Session 11: Expand and deepen what you’ve already learned: production run at the Rocchi family salumificio